Bridging the Gap: How Generational Divides Perpetuate Trauma - Part 3

 UNICEF.
 (2024).
 How to communicate effectively with your young child. https://www.unicef.org/parenting/child-care/9-tips-for-better-communication

-Writing this series has been as much a healing journey for me as I hope it is for you.
-Recognizing my own patterns—feeling misunderstood and being overprotective—reminds me that this work is an ongoing process for all of us.
-If you see yourself in these stories, know that awareness is the first step toward breaking free from those cycles.— Natasha Marie✨
+Writing this series has been as much a journey of healing for me as I hope it will be for you.
+As I recognize my own patterns—feeling misunderstood and being overly protective—I’m reminded that this work is a continual process for all of us.
+If you find yourself reflected in these stories, remember that awareness is the crucial first step toward breaking free from those cycles.— Natasha Marie